gustavomonteirodev/script-terraform-install/README.md

 I was think a lot about how to automate things and I'm developing some scripts to do it.

-I created this script to download the vagrant and install automatically!
+I created this script to download the terraform and install it automatically!

 The user just needs to start the sh file.